Things to do in the Isle of Man

 11. Say Hello to the Fairies on The Fairy Bridge

 As you cross the Fairy Bridge on the A5 Port Erin to Douglas road, it’s a local superstition that you must say hello to the fairies.
-If you don’t, well, they are likely to curse you, and you could end up in all kinds of bother.
+If you don’t, well, you could end up in all kinds of bother.

 12. Home of Rest for Old Horses